joeynor/Conky-GB-Gcal/README.md

 Thank you _ConkyPorn_.

-I don't have a powerful computer, so for my display  I only needed two cpu cores.
+I don't have a powerful computer, so for my display, I only needed two cpu cores.
 You can have more, please refer to _ConkyPorn's_ original code.

-Also, it my setup, I moved things around and used smaller fonts, cause my screen resolution is not high enough.
+Also, in my setup, I moved things around and used smaller fonts, cause my screen resolution is not high enough.
 To make things fit, I basically made it wider with more items and smaller fonts.

 ## How to install